cysouw/diathesis/text/c07_participle.md

 The light verbs *scheinen* and *erscheinen* are used with participles of some intransitive verbs to describe an inference being made by the speaker [@next].
 There is a close semantic connection to the *sein* perfect as shown by the imcompatibility with many agentive intransitives [@next a,b] and by the compatibility with a durative temporal adverb like *seit einer Stunde* [@next c].
 An additional experiencer dative is sometimes attested [@next d].
 With transitive verbs this construction leads to an anticausative diathesis, see [@sec:participles-scheinen-anticausative].
 This construction is discussed in more depth in that section.

 These constructions are analysed by Lasch [-@lasch2016: 253ff.] as *Askription mit modaler Relation*.
 However, I propose to categorise such construction as a kind of evidential, following the proposal by Diewald & Smirnova [@diewald2010: 177-191].
 Diewald and Smirnova present an extensive discussion of the meaning of *scheinen* in various constructions, but, inexplicably, they did not include the construction with a participle.
 Still, their proposal that *scheinen* can express an inferential evidential also seems fitting for the participle construction.
 The German name ~~Perfektinferenz~~ is chosen because of the perfectivity of the main verb.
-It stands in opposition to the *Imperfektinferenz* construction, which uses a *zu-Infinitiv* (see [@sec:zuinfinitive-scheinen]).
+It stands in opposition to the *Imperfektinferenz* construction, which uses a *zu‑Infinitiv* (see [@sec:zuinfinitive-scheinen]).

 ::: ex
 a.
 Das Kind schläft endlich ein. \